hgb-bin-proteomics/TMT/README.md

 ## Requirements

 - Please install [OpenMS](https://openms.readthedocs.io/en/latest/about/installation.html).
-- If you want to run the python scripts, you need to install [python 3.12](https://www.python.org/downloads/) or [uv](https://docs.astral.sh/uv/).
+- If you want to run the python scripts, you need to install [python 3.12 or higher](https://www.python.org/downloads/) or [uv](https://docs.astral.sh/uv/).

 ## Usage